 Thursday, August 6, 2015

-We started the day by stopping at I-Hop in Athens to eat breakfast.
-I ordered a banana, and pecan waffle with whipped cream, Hubby ordered the short stack hotcakes, two eggs, two slices of ham, and two sausage links.
+We started the day by stopping at IHOP in Athens for breakfast.
+I ordered a banana and pecan waffle with whipped cream, and Hubby ordered the short stack hotcakes, two eggs, two slices of ham, and two sausage links.

-We traveled south on I-65 to Birmingham and in Birmingham, we took I-59 west to Bessemer.
+We traveled south on I-65 to Birmingham, then west on I-59 to Bessemer.

-It was twelve miles to Tannehill Ironworks Historical State Park where we toured the Iron & Steel Museum of Alabama.
+Twelve miles to Tannehill Ironworks Historical State Park.
+There, we toured the Iron & Steel Museum of Alabama.
 The cost to enter the museum for seniors was $2.00.
 The cost to enter the park was $6.00 for seniors.

 An Alabama Forge Build 1/2 scale